Amairrrr/AI-Powered-Chatbot-with-AWS-Bedrock-RAG/README.md

 🔹 **Research Assistants** – Retrieve legal, medical, or technical knowledge
 🔹 **AI-Powered Personal Assistant** – Train chatbot on personal/company data

-## 📜 License
-This project is open-source.
-Feel free to modify and expand it!